Soft and squishy muffins that you’d never even be able to tell are gluten-free? Sign me up!

 - ½ cup Walnuts, or other mix-in - optional

 - Preheat oven to 350 degrees.

 - Cream together shortening and sugar until fluffy.

 - Add in eggs and vanilla and mix thoroughly.

 - In separate bowl, mix together the dry ingredients: sifted flour, baking soda, and salt.
 Slowly add to the wet ingredients.
-Mix together just to moisten.
-Don't over mix it or the muffins will be tough.
+Mix a couple of minutes until everything is incorporated.